Hellmakima/instagram/devdocs/rough.md

 - `https://www.instagram.com/<username>/`
   - goes to profile page
-  - if it's same as username, the ui changes a bit
+  - if it's same as username, the UI changes a bit
 - `https://www.instagram.com/<username>/reels/`
 - `https://www.instagram.com/<username>/tagged/`

 ### Core page

 - `https://www.instagram.com/`
-  - shows recent posts and reels and stuff from algorith (mix of following and explore)
+  - shows recent posts and reels and stuff from algorithm (mix of following and explore)
   - includes stories, suggested users, ads, threads from threads
   - if not logged in, it redirects to login page
 - `https://www.instagram.com/explore/`